-- 1. Places will first be allocated to a 'looked after child' or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A full definition of a looked after and previously looked after child can be found within the 'Definitions of terms used in these arrangements' on pages 6-7 of this policy - 2.
-Places will then be allocated to pupils who, at the closing date for applications, live within the catchment area, whose parents have requested a place at the academy and who, at the time of admission, will have a brother or sister attending the academy, not including places within the Academy nursery setting. - 3.
-Places will then be allocated to other pupils who, at the closing date for applications, live within the catchment area and whose parents have requested a place at the academy. - 4.
-Places will then be allocated to pupils who live outside the catchment area, whose parents have requested a place at the academy and who, at the time of admission, will have a brother or sister attending the academy. - 5.
-Places will be allocated to pupils who live outside the catchment area, whose parents have requested a place at the academy and who, at the time of application, attend the school's own Nursery provision - 6.
-Places will then be allocated to other pupils who live outside the catchment area whose parents have requested a place at the academy.
+- (1) Places will first be allocated to a 'looked after child' or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - (2) Places will then be allocated to children who, at the closing date for applications, live within the catchment area, whose parents have requested a place at the school and who, at the time of admission, will have a brother or sister attending the school, not including places with the school Nursery setting. - (3) Places will then be allocated to other children who, at the closing date for applications, live within the catchment area and whose parents have requested a place at the school. - (4) Places will then be allocated to children who live outside the catchment area, whose parents have requested a place at the school and who, at the time of admission, will have a brother or sister attending the school, not including places with the school Nursery setting. - (5) Places will be allocated to children who live outside the catchment area, whose parents have requested a place at the school and who, at the application deadline date, attend the school's own Nursery provision. - (6) Places will then be allocated to other children who live outside the catchment area and whose parents have requested a place at the school.